-The manufacture of an umbrella begins with the shaft.
-That is the pole at the center of an umbrella where all the parts meet.
-It’s what gives this accessory its height.
+The construction of an umbrella begins with the shaft.
+That is the pole at the center of the umbrella where all the parts meet.
+It’s the part that gives this accessory its length and core.

-Regardless of the material, each shaft needs to have two catch springs.
-Those are the bits of metal you need to press whenever you want to open or close an umbrella.
-Manufacturers often opt for nickel silver because it can handle extreme tension.
+Regardless of the material, on a manual open classic umbrella, each shaft needs to have two catch springs.
+Those are the bits of metal you need to press whenever you want to open or close the umbrella.
+Manufacturers usually opt for metal here because it can handle the required tension.

 Additionally, the worker will place a stop pin slightly above the upper spring to prevent the umbrella from opening too much and breaking.
 Lastly, they will also process the shaft so they can fit the handle later on.

 The runner is the plastic or metal part that slides along the shaft and allows the umbrella to be opened and closed.
 The worker starts by fitting the runner onto the shaft.

 Next up, are the ribs of the umbrella.
 These form part of the frame of the umbrella; they stretch underneath the canopy and curve into an arc when the umbrella is open.
 Ribs can be made of metal, plastic or fiberglass.
 The worker fits the ribs into a ring towards the top of the shaft, they are firmly secured, for example, with wire.
 This ring is called the top notch and is secured to the shaft.